toolarium/toolarium-processing-engine/README.md

 This means that you do not have to write any loops.

 The toolarium processing engine has the following features:
-- Lightweight processimg engine which is optimized for fast startups.
+- Lightweight processing engine which is optimized for fast startups.
+- Multi-threaded processing
+- Supports fast and reliable suspending of the engine even its resuming.

 ## Built With